fmacias/FIFO-Task-Queue/README.md

 Once a task has been cancelled of failed, these subordinated tasks will be canceled before starting.

 *Source Code is maintananced at .Net Core Project.
-The source file of the .Net Framework project are just linkend to them for compilation.Almost the Tests*
+The source files of the .Net Framework project are just linkend to them for compilation.*

 # You will find